Annual Report 2018

-In 2017, the Australian Longitudinal Study on Women’s Health (ALSWH) entered its third decade.
-Funded by the Australian Government Department of Health, ALSWH assesses women’s physical and mental health, as well as socio-demographic and lifestyle factors, and their use of health services.
+Funded by the Australian Government Department of Health since 1995, the Australian Longitudinal Study on Women’s Health (ALSWH) assesses women’s physical and mental health, as well as socio-demographic and lifestyle factors, and their use of health services.
 The Study is a national research resource, and since its inception has provided an evidence base to the government and other decision-making bodies within Australia for the development and evaluation of policy and practice in many areas of service delivery that affect women.
-This report outlines the Study’s progress and achievements during 2017.

 ALSWH now involves more than 55,000 women in four cohorts that encompass the adult lifespan: